← Back to 史記

 便

 Two years afterward, red-side coins cheapened, and the people used skillful laws with them.
 It was inconvenient, and they were again abolished.
 Therefore, they all prohibited the commanderies and kingdoms from casting money, and specially ordered the three officials of Shanglin to cast.
-The money was already many, and they ordered that in the world, money that was not from the three officials could not proceed.
-The various commanderies and kingdoms' previously cast coins were all abolished and melted, and their copper was transported to the three officials.
-And the people's cast coins became increasingly few, and when calculating their expenses, they could not match.
-Only true craftsmen and great evil ones then stole and did it.
+Once the coinage had become plentiful, an order was issued that no coins could circulate unless they came from the Three Offices.
+The coins previously cast by the commanderies and kingdoms were all abolished and melted down, and their copper was transported to the Three Offices.
+Private coin-casting by the people became increasingly rare, since the costs no longer balanced out.
+Only expert craftsmen and major criminals still did it illicitly.

 35